ewertonluna-inc/portfolio_express_site/README.md

   - Use error handling middleware to render a Pug template.
   - Customize style.
     - I added 2 extra CSS Rules to the style.css file.
 They are at the bottom of the file, nammed ".extra1" and ".extra2".
     - The added styles changes the background, the border radius and the padding of the "LEARN MORE" text.
-The other style will change the background color of the project's names when the mouse hovers over it.
+The other style will change the background color of the project's names when the mouse hovers over them.